nirgn975/portfolio/content/posts/2021/nestjs-graphql-mongodb.md

 $ cd server
 ```

-Once we created the project, our project directory will look like this
+Once we created the project, our project directory tree will look like this

 ```
 .